khulnasoft/integrations-core/docs/developer/architecture/vsphere.md

 #### vSphere tags and attributes

-Similarly to how Datadog allows you to add tags to your different hosts (thins like the `os` or the `instance-type` of your machines), vSphere has "tags" and "attributes".
+Similarly to how Khulnasoft allows you to add tags to your different hosts (thins like the `os` or the `instance-type` of your machines), vSphere has "tags" and "attributes".

 A lot of details can be found here: [https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vcenterhost.doc/GUID-E8E854DD-AA97-4E0C-8419-CE84F93C4058.html#:~:text=Tags%20and%20attributes%20allow%20you,that%20tag%20to%20a%20category.](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vcenterhost.doc/GUID-E8E854DD-AA97-4E0C-8419-CE84F93C4058.html#:~:text=Tags%20and%20attributes%20allow%20you,that%20tag%20to%20a%20category.)